dlanorhirsch/colors_project/README.md

 # colors-charts
-## Exploration of color theory, and DOM manipulation via javascript.
+## Exploration of color theory and DOM manipulation via javascript.

 ### Languages used:
 1. HTML